The first city in the world to see the sun each day, is located on the sunny East Coast of the North Island.

 A large freezing works is based in Wairoa to cater for the high sheep and cattle numbers raised in the district.
 Deer and goats are also farmed.
 Extensive pinus radiata plantings in the surrounding hill country.
 Maize and sweetcorn are widely grown on the district's fertile flats with some areas of sub-tropical fruits and vineyards.

-Wairoa is serviced daily by rail freight, as well as bus connections to Gisborne and Napier.
-A passenger shuttle service runs between Wairoa and Rotorua via Lake Waikaremoana twice a week.
+Wairoa is serviced daily by a bus connection to and from Gisborne and Napier.
+There is a shuttle service that runs between Wairoa and Lake Waikaremoana.

 Check out Opotiki i-SITE for current information on the Opotiki District.